RedVoxInc/redvox-python-sdk/README.md

 ## Changelog

+### 3.0.0a10 (2020-09-24)

+* Data reading functions include location provider value
+* Data reading functions include the 2 nearest points if truncation removes all data

 ### 3.0.0a9 (2020-09-23)

 * Data reading functions properly set station's best latency and offset
 * Updated DataWindow default values for gap duration to 0.5 seconds and padding to 120 seconds
+* Added getters and setters for num samples per window in app settings

 ### 3.0.0a8 (2020-09-22)